pete842/SU19-WLANSec-Lab4-WPA2-Enterprise/README.md

 > **_Question :_** What options did you have to modify in the hostapd-wpe configuration file in order to make the attack work ?
 >
 > **_Answer:_**
+The SSID (for a custom one during the lab) and the interface name to use (corresponding to the USB Wireless Adaptator).
 ---

 > **_Question:_** What type of hash did you capture ?
 >
 > **_Answer:_**
+A NetNTLM hash.

 ---

 > **_Question:_** Which authentication methods are supported by hostapd-wpe ?
 >
 > **_Réponse:_**
+- Open System Authentication
+- Shared Key Authentication (requires WEP)

 ## In case of problems...